Utair: History

 In November 2014, Utair faced financial difficulties and was unable to make a bond payment.
 In April 2015, Utair announced a fleet reduction of over 50 aircraft due to financial difficulty.
 It also cancelled its order for 24 Sukhoi Superjet 100 aircraft.
 A few weeks later, its regional airline subsidiary UTair Express ceased operations.

 In December 2015, it was announced that Utair sold its leisure subsidiary Azur Air to Turkish tourism company Anex Tourism Group, which had bought UTair-Ukraine a few weeks earlier.
 On 31 October 2017, Utair announced its rebranding and changing its name from "UTair Aviation" to "Utair".

-On 8 April 2022 the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair.
-It seems the US wants to reclaim ownership of the intellectual property.
+On 8 April 2022 the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair due to Russian invasion of Ukraine.
 On 16 June the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.

 Destinations

+As of November 2023, UTair serves eight countries with 123 routes.